checkly/docs.checklyhq.com/site/content/docs/integrations/coralogix.md

 If you are targeting multiple applications with your checks, you can override the global application name by adding the environment variable `CORALOGIX_RUM_APP_NAME` to your Browser check.
-You can find the Browser check specific environment variables under "Settings" > "Environment variables" in the Browser check editor.
+You can find the Browser check specific environment variables under **Settings** > **Environment variables** in the Browser check editor.

 After enabling the RUM integration, Checkly will start sending RUM data to Coralogix for all Browser checks.

 {{<info>}}
 Note that you do not need to install the RUM SDK in your application, Checkly will automatically inject the necessary JavaScript snippet into your Browser checks.
 However, if you have installed the SDK we will use the existing installation and not inject the snippet.
 {{</info>}}

 ## Alert Channel → Coralogix Logs integration